16 Best Home Remedies To Treat Pink Eye (Conjunctivitis)

 - Use tulsi leaves to make tea or eat a few leaves directly as part of your daily routine for good eye health.

-- Alternatively, you can soak tulsi leaves in boiled water and use the liquid as an eye wash.
+- Alternatively, you can soak tulsi leaves in 2 tbsp honey and use the liquid as an eyewash.

-- You can also soak a clean cotton pad or a washcloth in the liquid and use it as a warm compress.11
+- You can also soak a clean cotton pad or a washcloth in the liquid and use it as a warm compress.10

+In Arabian medicine, aloe vera is used as a traditional remedy for conjunctivitis.
 Aloe vera is a super plant with antiviral, antibacterial, and antifungal properties.
 Aloe vera extracts contain substances like ethanol and ethyl acetate.
 These alcohol extracts are capable of modulating cellular functions and properties.
-As a result, they are often used in eye drops to treat inflammation and other eye-related ailments.12
+As a result, they are often used in eye drops to treat inflammation and other eye-related ailments.11

 - You could also use aloe extracts to make tea.
 This liquid can then be used either as an eye wash or to soak a clean cotton pad for a warm compress.

-- You can even protect your eyes from harmful UV rays by washing them with aloe juice.13
+- You can even protect your eyes from harmful UV rays by washing them with aloe juice.12

 - Press cool chamomile tea bags on closed eyes for about 10 minutes each, and repeat the process every couple of hours.